quantavil/obsidian/Testing/Selenium/wdf.md

 -   Users are new to selenium and/or have no prior knowledge in programming.
 -   Automated test scripts have to be created in the quickest possible way.
 -   Cross-browser testing is not possible
+- Selenium IDE cannot be integrated with any other tools

 **Selenium WebDriver**
 -   Skilled programmers, who can handle code using object-oriented APIs, are available.